 Can you cook popcorn in the air fryer?

-Seems like it is back to microwave popcorn or stovetop popcorn for me.
+Seems like it is back to microwave popcorn, stovetop popcorn or even the trusty air popper for me.

 If you have any of your own experiences (or ideal recipe) air frying popcorn, we would love to hear all about them.
-You can leave a comment and tell us your stories or advice below.
+You can leave a comment and tell us your stories or advice below (munches on a large bowl of delicious popcorn :))